rockettheme/docs/Docs/joomla/platform/extensions.md

 ### Components

 Components are large, often complex extensions that act as the main functional parts of a Joomla site.
-They're essentially miniature applications which run in conjunction with virtually every other part of the site.
+They are essentially miniature applications which run in conjunction with virtually every other part of the site.
 Components make up the main content body of the visitor and administrator side of Joomla.
 Components are the applications used to render the bulk of your site's content on both the frontend and backend.

 They can also serve specific purposes such as adding ReCAPTCHA to forms, providing the site's template manager, and working to render the main body of a page.